 It's important to know why it matters whether a company classifies a worker as an employee or independent contractor.
 In general, employees are entitled to a host of protections and benefits that independent contractors are not necessarily entitled to, including:

-When a company misclassifies a worker as an independent contractor, they are likely depriving these workers of the various benefits they are entitled to under the law.
+When companies misclassify workers as independent contractors, they are likely depriving these workers of the various benefits they are entitled to under the law.
 This can lead to claims for unpaid wages and penalties.

 Whether a worker is an employee or an independent contractor is relevant in many contexts, and each government agency uses a slightly different analysis.
 For more information, see Independent Contractor or Employee: How Government Agencies Make the Call.

 The independent contractor classification is particularly relevant to California's wage and hour laws, which provide a number of rights and benefits to employees but not independent contractors.
 Historically, California used the flexible, multi-factored Borello test to determine whether a worker is an employee for purposes of California wage orders.
 However, in 2018, the California Supreme Court rejected this test in favor of a more restrictive three-prong test called the "ABC" test.
 Dynamex Operations W., Inc. v.
 Super.
 Ct., No. S222732 (Cal.
 Apr.
 30, 2018).

 Uber and other ride sharing companies will face an uphill battle to meet these requirements.
 In particular, drivers will have a strong argument that their services are central to Uber's business—providing transportation to consumers—and that they aren't engaged in an independent occupation.